 - Stay Involved.
 Attend events like Back to School Night, Family Nights and PTO meetings.
 Volunteer when you can.
 Work schedules can make it difficult to volunteer for daytime activities, but you can always offer to send in refreshments or volunteer to chaperone a weekend fundraiser like a car wash.
 Your child will value school more when he or she sees you invest time in school activities.

 - Create a Distraction-Free Work Area.
 With easy access to Instagram, Facebook posts, tweets, texts, playlists and video games, our children are very skilled at multitasking, but sometimes need a boost when it comes to concentrating on an assignment or test preparation.
 Set up a comfortable work area and keep supplies within reach.
 Work with your child to create a space that enhances his or her study style, and keep media to a minimum.
-Our Moll Champion Adjustable Kids Desk and Maximo Adjustable Kids Chair are designed to grow with your child from preschool through high school.
+Moll Desks Champion Adjustable Kids Desk and Maximo Adjustable Kids Chair are designed to grow with your child from preschool through high school.
 By creating a special place for school work, you show your child how much you value learning.

 - Set a Good Example.
 Set aside your electronics when helping your child with homework.
 Your child will learn the power of concentration when you give your undivided attention.